lorenzosteccanella/Path_planning_project/README.md

  }
 }
 ```
-This can be done calculating the minimum s distane for each lane and then we can simple with some if statement decide what behavior we want:
+This can be done calculating the minimum s distance for each lane and then we can simple with some if statement decides what behavior we want:

 ```